The Rocky Horror Show: Act I

-The Usherette, sometimes referred to as "Trixie", who works in a derelict cinema, introduces tonight's "film" in a song ("Science Fiction/Double Feature"), with masked Phantoms providing the backing vocals.
+The Usherette, sometimes referred to as "Trixie", who works in a derelict cinema, introduces tonight's "film" ("Science Fiction/Double Feature").

-After attending the wedding of his best friend since high school (Ralph Hapschatt, now married to Janet Weiss' friend Betty Munroe), Brad Majors confesses his love to Janet Weiss ("Dammit Janet") and the two become engaged.
-The Narrator appears and explains that Brad and Janet are leaving Denton to visit Dr. Everett Scott, their former science tutor, while driving into a rainstorm.
-During the trip, their car has a flat tyre and they are forced to walk through the rain to seek a telephone in an old castle ("Over at the Frankenstein Place").

-The Narrator explains that Brad and Janet are feeling "apprehensive and uneasy", but must accept any help that they are offered.
-As Brad and Janet arrive, Riff Raff, the hunchbacked handyman and live-in butler, greets them, and his sister Magenta, the maid, appears.
-Riff Raff, Magenta and Columbia (a groupie) speak briefly of an unlucky delivery boy named Eddie who fell victim to unfortunate circumstances because he botched a delivery, before performing the show's signature dance number ("Time Warp").
-Brad and Janet try to leave at this point, but are stopped when Dr Frank-N-Furter, a pansexual, cross-dressing mad scientist, arrives.
+After attending the wedding of his best friend Ralph Hapschatt to Betty Munroe, Brad Majors confesses his love to Betty's friend Janet Weiss and the two become engaged ("Dammit Janet").
+The Narrator explains that Brad and Janet are leaving Denton to visit Dr. Everett Scott, their former science tutor, while driving into a rainstorm.
+During the trip, their car has a flat tire and they are forced to walk through the rain to an old castle seeking a telephone ("Over at the Frankenstein Place").
+The Narrator explains that Brad and Janet are feeling "apprehensive and uneasy".
+As they arrive rain-soaked, Riff Raff, the hunchbacked handyman and live-in butler, greets them with his sister Magenta, the maid.
+Riff Raff, Magenta and Columbia (a groupie) mention a delivery boy, Eddie, who fell victim to unfortunate circumstances after he botched a delivery; they then perform a vigorous dance number ("Time Warp").
+Brad and Janet, alarmed, try to leave, but are stopped when Dr. Frank-N-Furter, a pansexual, cross-dressing mad scientist, makes an entrance.
 He introduces himself as "a sweet transvestite from Transsexual, Transylvania" and invites Brad and Janet up to his laboratory ("Sweet Transvestite").
-As he goes up, Brad and Janet are stripped to their underwear to dry off.
+Brad and Janet are stripped to their underwear to dry off.